 Wearing colorful kiras (the traditional dress worn by Bhutanese women), four beautiful ladies stepped in, one with her child, who wore a tiger’s mask.
-As my friend tried to shoot him, he stood still for a moment and then jumped to hug his mother.
+As RD tried to shoot him, he stood still for a moment and then jumped to hug his mother.
 (Well, wearing a tiger’s mask clearly didn’t make him brave enough, it seemed!)
 Those ladies giggled amongst themselves, and probably they were saying something about us, who were the only differently dressed people there.

 In less than 5 minutes, our bowl of ‘Koka’ arrived – noodles dipped in soup, a little blunt in taste, with a tinge of cheesy flavor, and chunks of chili.
 The wide smile with which he served us the food actually killed the bluntness, and it seemed to be the most delicious noodles that I’ve ever tasted.